SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 :::caution

-In C and in C++ double quotes `""` are used for strings variables (objects that represent sequences of characters).
+In C and in C++ double quotes `""` are used for string variables (objects that represent sequences of characters).
 Technically a **string** is a one-dimensional array of characters, called *string literal*.
 Don't use single quotes `''` for more than one **character**, since single quotes can only represent 1 single character (**char** data type), which is called *character literal*.